 Garnish with toppings of your choice

 1. Put chicken, water, wine and ginger in a large stock pot and cook for about 1 hour until chicken is done.
 If you are using chicken breast, cooking will be cut to about 15-20 minutes depending how thick.
 Remove chicken and chop or shred and set aside.
-Strain broth if you used a whole chicken and put about 4 C broth back in pot.
-Reserve rest of broth in case you need to thin the congee.
+Strain broth if you used a whole chicken and put about 4 C broth aside.
+Reserve rest of broth in case you need to thin the congee or freeze for another use.

-2. Heat oil and stir fry garlic and onions.
+2. Heat oil and stir fry garlic, onions and ginger if using in a large pot.
 Add brown rice and fry just a bit more.
-Once your rice is thoroughly coated dump all that back into your stock pot with the 4 C broth and cook on medium high heat for about 40-60 minutes.
+Once your rice is thoroughly coated add your broth and cook on medium high heat for about 40-60 minutes.
 Just watch it as time gets close to 30-40 minutes, you may need to add some more stock.
 Remember you don’t let all the water evaporate.
 It should be kind of like an oatmeal consistency.
 Not dry.

 3. Gently fry your garlic in a little bit of oil until brown.
 Don’t let it burn.
 Drain on paper towel.
 It will crisp up as it cools.